PathriVidyaPraveen/PathriVidyaPraveen/README.md

 My Projects :

-1) Valentine's Day Proposal Webpage built using HTML , CSS , JavaScript
-2) Spam Email Classifier using Logistic Regression Model and NLP Techniques like Stopwords removal and TF-IDF Vectorization
+1) Spam Email Classifier using Logistic Regression Model and NLP Techniques like Stopwords removal and TF-IDF Vectorization
-3) Built few ML algorithms from scratch like KNN classifier , Decision Tree, K-Means Clustering.
+2) Built few ML algorithms from scratch like KNN classifier , Decision Tree, K-Means Clustering.
-4) Built a MERN Stack Web Application for Mess registration App Backend .
+3) Built a MERN Stack Web Application for Mess registration App Backend .
-5) Built a Deep Learning Model that predicts the emotion of given audio clip from RAVDESS dataset using multimodal emotion recognition from audio and transcripts
+4) Built a Deep Learning Model that predicts the emotion of given audio clip from RAVDESS dataset using multimodal emotion recognition from audio and transcripts

 Current Work :